Code-Institute-Submissions/Simon-Says-Memory-Game/README.md

 https://www.w3schools.com/jsref/met_win_alert.asp - Found this page on how to add alerts into JavaScript.

+https://github.com/Code-Institute-Submissions/simon-says-project-1 - I also used this code when placing alerts in my code.
+I saw how this was done in the code in link to left and added two of my own.

 https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout - Need to give credit to this page as it explained what setTimeouts were and how they can be useful.

 I wanted to pay a special credit to the tutor support namely Tim.
 I needed help with my first attempt and this one.
 Tim aided me with a handful of issues which he helped me solve all and got me into a position to be able to submit.